Joseph J. Kinyoun: San Francisco Quarantine station (1899–1901)

-Allied with powerful railroad and city business interests, California governor Henry Gage publicly denied the existence of any pestilent outbreak in San Francisco, fearing that any word of the bubonic plague's presence would deeply damage the city's and state's economy.
-Supportive newspapers, such as the Call, the Chronicle and the Bulletin, echoed Gage's denials, beginning what was to become an intense defamation campaign against quarantine officer Kinyoun.
+California Governor Henry Gage, a close ally of the Southern Pacific Railroad and other business interests, joined in the fight.
+Governor Gage publicly denied the existence of any pestilential outbreak in San Francisco, fearing that any word of the bubonic plague's presence would deeply damage the city's and state's economy.
+Supportive newspapers, such as the Call, the Chronicle and the Bulletin, echoed and elaborated on Gage's denials, attacking Kinyoun personally.